WWE Rumors: Vince McMahon Sees Nothing In Current Star, Will Have Him Sit At Home

 When it comes to the talent roster in WWE, it is extremely deep and can’t even be equally spread out across numerous rosters.
 There are always going to be those who can’t break into the spotlight, but what about those who are overly talented and can’t catch a break?
 There is one particular superstar who is very popular with the fans, but it appears as if Vince McMahon sees absolutely nothing in him and is happy with him sitting at home.

-Luke Harper has held different championships in WWE and was a member of The Wyatt Family which was one of the most popular wrestling stables in years.
+Luke Harper has held different championships in WWE and was a member of The Wyatt Family, which was one of the most popular wrestling stables in years.
 He has proven to be successful in both the tag team ranks as well as a singles competitor, but he has been in only three matches throughout all of 2019.

 Back in April, it was reported by The Inquisitr that Harper had requested his release from WWE, but they refused to grant it.
 As a matter of fact, they actually extended his contract by six months due to time he had missed because of injuries.